Five Lackawanna County child protection workers charged with endangering eight children, investigators charge

 Magisterial District Judge Laura Turlip released the five defendants on $20,000 unsecured bail.
 She scheduled their preliminary hearings for July 25.

 During arraignments, several defendants raised concerns over police treatment after their arrests.
-Turlip expressed puzzlement over why they were first taken to Scranton Police Headquarters rather than the county booking center.
+Turlip expressed puzzlement over why defendants were first taken to Scranton Police Headquarters rather than the county booking center.

 "(It is) Five after two (in the afternoon), they've been in custody since 10:30 a.m.," Ruggiero said in Turlip's courtroom.
 "Think about it."